 If you are having difficulty understanding a recommended treatment, you should ask the doctor or other health professional to explain it in more simple terms or provide some written information to assist in making the decision.

 You should not feel pressured to make a decision until you have all the information you need to make an informed decision in the person's best interests.

 Once a decision has been made, details of the decision should be recorded including how and when it was reached and the people consulted in the process.
 This leaves less room for disputation later down the track about how decisions were made.

 3. I am a joint enduring guardian and there is conflict between myself and the other joint enduring guardian.
 What should we do to resolve the situation?

 If the appointor has a social worker, you might wish to consider asking the social worker whether a meeting could be arranged between the enduring guardians, with a view to resolving the conflict.

-If all efforts to resolve the conflict are unsuccessful, an application may be made to the State Administrative Tribunal to intervene in the operation of the EPG.
+If all efforts to resolve the conflict are unsuccessful, an application may be made to the State Administrative Tribunal to intervene in the operation of the Enduring Power of Guardianship (EPG).
 The Tribunal can then determine whether to give directions about the operation of the EPG or revoke or vary the terms of the EPG.